mckaywrigley/chatbot-ui/README.md

 If you find Chatbot UI useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) me to support my open-source work :)

+## Legacy Code

+Chatbot UI was recently updated to its 2.0 version.

+The code for 1.0 can be found on the `legacy` branch.

 ## Local Quickstart

 Follow these steps to get your own Chatbot UI instance running locally.